Brad Garlinghouse says that Ripple and others are building on what Bitcoin started

 He also underlined why Ripple’s suite of solutions such as XCurrent and XVia are already changing the way banks and payment providers operate.

 “If you were going to send $10,000 to California today [from Singapore], the fastest way for us to do it is to drive to the airport and fly it there,” he said.

 “That’s a crazy to think about it in the age of the internet.
 When we think about the customers that have come on board, it’s because we’re solving that real problem.
 We’re changing the nature of a payment taking days to settle to California to seconds.”

 He also added that the company is signing up more than a bank a week to its payment corridors.
 “We’re still just getting started, but we’re on mile one in a marathon but we’ve crossed that starting line.
-This is real activity.”For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+This is real activity.”tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.